revelrylabs/bn-mobile-react/README.md

   2) I want to upload my own keystore!
 ```

-You can get the keystore file from Brad (brad@revelry.co), as well as the keystpre password, key alias, and key password, which will all be needed.
+You can get the keystore file from Brad (brad@revelry.co), as well as the `keystpre password`, `key alias`, and `key password`, which will all be needed.

 *iOS:*